Squiddymabob/nhl-app/README.md

 # React App Using NHL API

-:hockey: A React application that presents various information about the NHL via official, yet undocumented, APIs.
+:ice_hockey: A React application that presents various information about the NHL via official, yet undocumented, APIs.

-## Objectives
+## Goals :goal_net:

 - Tackle challenge of using undocumented a APIs.
     - Some community documentation available but none officially for any of the APIs used.